ebylmz/MIPS32/README.md

 ## Testbench & Simulation
 Testbench files are provided in the src/testbench folder.
 Before starting the simulation change the mips32 and core files with the ones in the testbench folder.
 So that the debugging parameters can be shown via waves.

-Instruction memory, data memory, and register file are initialized with the Verilog memread.
+Instruction memory, data memory, and register file are initialized with the Verilog readmem.
 For correct execution check the path for source files.

 Sample testbench instructions in the instr.mem file